-- Policy Making: Working with elected officials and leaders in Washington, DC, AAR advances sound public policy that supports the interests of the freight rail industry to ensure it will continue to meet America’s transportation needs today and tomorrow.
+- Policy Making: Working with elected officials and leaders in Washington, DC, AAR advances sound public policy that supports the interests of the freight rail industry.
+These policies help ensure railroads will continue to meet America’s transportation needs today and tomorrow.

-- Standard Setting: As the standard setting organization for North America’s railroads, AAR establishes safety, security and operating standards that provide seamless and safe operations across America’s private 140,000-mile freight rail network.
+- Standard Setting: AAR is the standard-setting organization for North America’s railroads.
+AAR establishes safety, security and operating standards that provide seamless and safe operations across America’s nearly 140,000-mile freight rail network.

-- Industry Data, Reports and Publications: AAR prepares weekly, quarterly and annual statistical reports to provide comprehensive insight into the operations of North America’s freight railroads.
-AAR members can access our publications catalog, which offer economic, financial, policy, operational and general statistical information about freight railroads.
+- Industry Data, Reports and Publications: AAR prepares weekly, quarterly and annual statistical reports that provide insight into the operations of North America’s freight railroads.
+AAR members can access our publications catalog, which offers economic, financial, policy, operational and general statistical information about freight railroads.

 - Research and Technology Initiatives: Through its two subsidiaries, Railinc and MxV Rail, AAR supports continued research and development projects that enhance the safety, security and efficiency of the railroad industry.